-- ADR – address marks a street address
+- ADR – address marks a street address.

-- FOAF – description of the relationship between 2 websites (Friend of a Friend)
+- FOAF – description of the relationship between 2 websites (Friend of a Friend).

-- Geo – marks a geographic location
+- Geo – marks a geographic location.

-- XFN – description of a website relationship (XHTML Friendship Network)
+- XFN – description of a website relationship (XHTML Friendship Network).

-- Rel – relationship attribute (ex: nofollow, directory, home)
+- Rel – relationship attribute (ex: nofollow, directory, home).

-• hCard – digital business card for contacts
+- hCard – digital business card for contacts.

-• hCalendar – designates events and date-sensitive context
+- hCalendar – designates events and date-sensitive context.

-• hAudio – propagates audio content or Podcasting
+- hAudio – propagates audio content or Podcasting.

-If you’re interested in more features you should check out the entire microformats wiki page.
+If you’re interested in more features, you should check out the entire microformats wiki page.
 They have extensive documentation for each attribute and frequently include examples with each part.

 Using Microformats in Code

-Without basic examples the purpose of using microformats falls apart.
+Without basic examples, the purpose of using microformats falls apart.
 After all, the details of each element descriptor lie in the context.

 One of the main concepts behind microformats is understanding how sub-elements react.
 Commonly you’ll be using the HTML attributes class or ID to target individual values.
 The elements in question can be anything used to house contextual data.

 Often times this will include a span or hyperlink reference.
-These are simple tags which don’t interrupt the document flow and can easily have a class or ID applied.
+These are simple tags that don’t interrupt the document flow and can easily have a class or ID applied.
 Below I’ve added a short example of an ordered list containing address information.